trumpeterchris/Weather2Sheet/README.markdown

 (the above is available in the conditions root directory as "condrc")

+Wu has the following major options:

+* _--conditions_ reports the current weather conditions.

+* _--forecast_ gives the current forecast.

+* _--alerts_ reports any active weather alerts.

+* _--lookup_ allows you to determine the codes for the various weather stations in a particular area.

+* _--astronomy_ reports sunrise, sunset, and lunar phase.

+* _--almanac_ reports average high and low temperatures, as well as record temperatures for the day.

+* _--yesterday_ reports detailed alamanac information for the previous day.

+All six commands understand the -s switch, which can be used to override the default location in .condrc.
+The argument passed to -s can be a "city, state-abbreviation/country", a (U.S. or Canadian) zip code, a 3- or 4-letter airport code, or "lat,long").

+Wu also has two additional switches that provide information about the program:

+* -h help
+* -V version

 Building Conditions
 -------------------

+To obtain the source code for Wu:

+  git clone git@github.com:sramsay/wu.git

 Conditions is written in [Go](http://golang.org), and thus requires a working Go compiler.
 Assuming you have one of those:

-	cd conditions/src
+	cd wu/wu
 	make
+  GOPATH=/usr/local/bin make install

-If you don't have one of those, you'll need to install it.
+If you don't have a Go compiler, you'll need to install one.
 Detailed instructions are [here](http://golang.org/doc/install.html).
 But in brief:

 	hg clone -u release https://go.googlecode.com/hg/ go
 	cd go/src